kcyeu/interview-take-home/pipe-n-shm/README.md

+# Pipe and Shared Memory
-# Write three C++ programs that communicate using shared memory and pipes
+Write three C++ programs that communicate using shared memory and pipes

 ## mainParent.cpp: